youshido-php/GraphQL/README.md

 // add field to the build function of the PostType class ->addField('status', new PostStatus())

-// and resolve a value in resolve function return [
+// and update the resolve function return [
     "title"     => "Post title from the PostType class", "summary"   => "This new GraphQL library for PHP works really well",